-4.0.8 Canterbury City Council felt their strategy helps to 'put heritage at the heart of their corporate plan'.
+- 4.0.8 Canterbury City Council felt their strategy helps to 'put heritage at the heart of their corporate plan'.
 A critical part of the strategy is an Action Plan, which was approved in 2019, but funding challenges mean that at the time of writing few of the proposed actions have been implemented.
-A bid to the Levelling up Fund includes some funding for heritage assets.

-it was clear that many had different perspectives to the local planning authorities on whether the heritage strategies (and indeed other corporate or planning strategies) gave heritage enough priority.
+A bid to the Levelling up Fund includes some funding for heritage assets. - 4.0.9 In the interviews with civic societies, it was clear that many had different perspectives to the local planning authorities on whether the heritage strategies (and indeed other corporate or planning strategies) gave heritage enough priority.
 Many civic societies were concerned that heritage is being downplayed in favour of growth and excessive development.
 In many ways, conflict is inevitable - councils are responding to central government initiatives, growth targets and budget cuts, while civic societies are focused on the quality of life of local residents.